As a candidate for elected office you’ll need a distinct email address for your campaign.

 Once you have that personalized domain, you should then create an email that is tied to the domain name you are using.

-The email address alone gives legitimacy to my platform and promotes The Campaign School in a very subtle way.
+The email address alone gives legitimacy to your platform and provides you name ID in a very subtle way.